-The Net Pension Liability (NPL) for each membership class is the TPL minus the Plan Net Position.
+The Net Pension Liability (NPL) for each membership class is the Total Pension Liability (TPL) minus the Plan's Fiduciary Net Position.
 The Total Pension Liability for each membership class is obtained from internal valuation results.
-The Plan Net Position for each membership class was estimated by adjusting the valuation value of assets for each membership class by the ration of the total SDCERA Plan Net Position to total SDCERA valuation value of assets.
+The Plan's Fiduciary Net Position for each membership class was estimated by adjusting the valuation value of assets (VVA) for each membership class by the ratio of the total SDCERA Plan's Fiduciary Net Position to total SDCERA valuation value of assets.